 Recently, I was reading a recipe for Margaritas and it called for blood oranges.
-Now, I have not seen or have eaten a blood orange since I was a child and, of course, this sparked a childhood flashback.
+Now, I have not seen nor eaten a blood orange since I was a child and, of course, this sparked a childhood flashback.

 But what does a town crier or bannitore have to do with blood oranges?
 I grew up in a small town in Abruzzo, post World War II.
 You see, in those days, there weren’t any circulars or ads in the local paper advertising sales.

 My mother and I upon hearing the sale announcement rushed to the piazza and purchased blood oranges by the kilos.
 These blood oranges, stained with red like Lady Macbeth, had an unforgettable sweet and tangy like taste with a hint of raspberry.
 I was told that the rich soil of Sicily and the Mediterranean temperature variation between day and night seems to be necessary to develop the distinctive red color.

 We did not have Margaritas in those days nor did we have desserts on a daily basis.
 Blood oranges and other fruits substituted for desserts which we only had on special occasions.
 Today, being food conscious and a label reader of many cookies and cakes laden with corn syrup and artificial ingredients, I wish all children would eat oranges or other fruits as a snack or dessert.
 In my opinion, they would be healthier.

 The rich hue of blood oranges can be an aesthetic wonder when added to fresh fruit mixes and salads or used as a garnish.

 • 2 large navel oranges and 2 blood oranges